maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 ExternalDNS will use the `status.loadBalancer` from these ingresses in order to set `A` records.

-If you want to know more about how servicelb works, you can take a look at [The Packet's-Eye View of a Kubernetes Service](https://maelvls.dev/packets-eye-kubernetes-service/) where I describe how Akrobateo works (K3s' servicelb has the exact same behavior).
+If you want to know more about how "servicelb" works, you can take a look at [The Packet's-Eye View of a Kubernetes Service](https://maelvls.dev/packets-eye-kubernetes-service/) where I describe how Akrobateo works (K3s' servicelb has the exact same behavior).

-## Migrating MinIO
+## Migrating MinIO from the old to the new cluster

-I use minio for various uses.
+I use [minio](https://min.io/) for various uses.
 It is great if you want a S3-compatible storage solution.
 In order to migrate, I followed [this](https://www.scaleway.com/en/docs/how-to-migrate-object-storage-buckets-with-minio).
 It's quite painless: